 The only difference about that streak of great baseball a few weeks ago is that the players were having their time of great play simultaneously, and the momentum caught on.
 That is what the difference was, not that they were "playing above their heads."

-Stretches of great play and stretches of terrible play is what makes up a season of baseball.
+Stretches of great play and stretches of terrible play are what makes up a season of baseball.
 For every team.
 Every team in the history of the league.
-The really successful teams have longer stretches of great play to cushion the terrible play, make it less damaging.
+The really successful teams have longer stretches of great play to cushion the terrible play, to make it less damaging.
 Baseball is a game of failure and I can't really believe that anyone who watches it with any kind of regularity hasn't noticed that.
 I'm sorry the Toronto Maple Leafs have ruined your lives and driven you insane, but don't take it out on the reasonable of the world.

 “That kind of thing happens,” Blue Jays manager John Gibbons said.
 “But I can’t remember one like this — not at this level.”